-The Garrison Project addresses the crisis of mass incarceration, policing, and criminalization through articles, reports, polling, and other media products.
+The Garrison Project addresses the crisis of mass incarceration, policing, and criminalization through investigative reporting and analysis.
 It is proudly and explicitly independent and nonpartisan, as its work is rooted in an understanding that mass incarceration is a bipartisan project built and maintained by Democrats and Republicans alike.
 The project is inspired in part by William Lloyd Garrison, a 19th century abolitionist and journalist who founded the newspaper The Liberator.

 The Garrison Project is a member of the Institute for Nonprofit News and subscribes to its standards of editorial independence: